UOS-COM3523-6523-2023-24-Spring/Week9/README.md

 - Split up god class

 Note that you may need to update the client code to use the new classes.
-Make sure you do not remove client's behaviours (i.e., do not remove assertions; just update them if needed).
+Make sure you do not remove client's behaviours, i.e., **do not remove assertions** (just update them if needed).

 After the reengineering, the regression test case should still pass.